bbc/tams/docs/appnotes/0022-transcode-architectures.md

 This may be configured by setting the `segment_duration` in the new Flow's metadata.
 The Service should carry out due diligence that the requested Segment duration is valid against restrictions such as possible GOP lengths.

-This approach could, for example, allow media to go from single frame per Segment, to long-GOP, and visa-versa.
+This approach could, for example, allow media to go from single frame per Segment, to long-GOP, and vice-versa.
 This capability may be particularly effective in the transpackaging use case, where different size segments may be generated with minimal overheads.

 ### Extension - Store Write-Back